aukkawut/aukkawut.github.io/index.md

     * Website [link](https://aukkawut.info/Mom-We-have-Autoencoder-at-home)
   * Exploring RNA Secondary Structure Prediction using Graph Convolutional Neural Networks (Graduation project)
   * Westborough High School Mental Health Predictive Analysis (Graduation project)

-### Problems/Notes

-* Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)
-* Problem sets (without solutions) on Linear algebra *This is quite hard for high school students* [link](/collections/GenMath2022/practice_problems/LA1_Psets.pdf)
-  * There are multiple typos on these problem sets.
-I edited it during my lecture but not on this pdf file.
-Use with your own risk.
-* Test example for Introduction to AI [link](/collections/summer2024/Intro2AI/Test1_Search_and_Optimization.pdf)
-  * I covered a lot of things during my lecture.
-However, I do not expect some measure-theoretic proof or very very formal proof out of introductory level class.
-So, please don't be so alarm about this.

 # Contact